Beverley Racecourse: History

+Between 1915 and November 1920, the racecourse was commandeered by the Royal Flying Corps (the Royal Air Force from April 1918) as a base for fighter aircraft and training during World War I. In 2026, Beverley is scheduled to host racing on 19 days, its most prestigious races being two Listed contests - the Charlie Wood Stakes over one mile and four furlongs in July and Beverley Bullet Sprint over five furlongs in August.

-The racecourse is a right-handed flat course, that is just over 1 mile 3 furlongs.
+The racecourse is a right-handed flat course, that is just over one mile and three furlongs.
 It is predominantly flat but with a stiff, uphill finish and tight turns.
-Beverley has the most pronounced "draw bias" on a UK racecourse on its 5 furlong course.
-The sharp right hand bend and the fact that the ground runs away to the left make a low draw (i.e. on the inside rail) much more advantageous than a high draw (i.e. on the wide outside and on ground sloping right to left).
+Beverley has the most pronounced 'draw bias' on a UK racecourse on its five-furlong course.
+The sharp right-hand bend and the fact that the ground runs away to the left make a low draw (i.e. on the inside rail) much more advantageous than a high draw (i.e. on the wide outside and on ground sloping right to left).

 The first grandstand was commissioned for the racecourse on 22 May 1767 at a cost of £1,000.
 A £90,000 stand was opened in Tattersalls enclosure in 1968.

 In August 2018, it was announced that planning permission was being sought for a £4.8 million grandstand to replace the existing 1960s structure, with an expected completion of April 2021.
+Instead, the racecourse management shifted their strategy from a complete demolition and rebuild to a more conservative, multi-phase refurbishment.